bladyisgreat/hello-world/README.md

 # hello-world
-This is a practice repository.
+this is a practice repository. bladyisgreat is learning to code and to use github.